-Editor’s note: This is the third in a series of posts by Lemelson fellow Aimi Hamraie.
-Aimi is a PhD candidate in Women’s, Gender, and Sexuality Studies at Emory University.
-Her dissertation examines Universal Design and disability.
-Her blogs will discuss accessibility features at the Smithsonian, particularly the National Museum of American History.
+Editor’s note: This is the third in a series of posts by Lemelson Fellow Aimi Hamraie.
+At the time of writing, Hamraie was a PhD candidate in Women’s, Gender, and Sexuality Studies at Emory University.
+Their dissertation examined Universal Design and disability.
+Their blogs will discuss accessibility features at the Smithsonian, particularly the National Museum of American History.
+As of 2021, Hamraie is Associate Professor of Medicine, Health, & Society and American Studies at Vanderbilt University, director of the Critical Design Lab, author of Building Access: Universal Design and the Politics of Disability (University of Minnesota Press, 2017), and host of the Contra* podcast on disability, design justice, and the lifeworld.

 My last two posts covered the topic of Universal Design in the museum in terms of structural features, such as ramps, and educational features involving sensory information.